Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

-However, as within the canonical protocol~\cite{ABG+07,PAB+09} the security relies on the CHSH-scenario with binary outcomes, in case of imperfect detection and the 2333-scenario the `no-click' events must be somehow \emph{binned} by the parties, i.e.~assigned to one of the `proper' measurement outcomes ($0$ or $1$), for the inputs $x,y \in \{0, 1\}$ used to observe the CHSH-violation, with $x^*=0$ being also used by Alice to distil the key.
+Within the canonical protocol~\cite{ABG+07,PAB+09} the security relies on the CHSH-scenario with binary outcomes.
+Therefore, in case of imperfect detection and the 2333-scenario, the standard technique used in security proofs is to have the parties bin the third `no-click' outputs, i.e.~assign them to one of the two `proper' measurement outcomes ($0$ or $1$), for the inputs $x,y \in \{0, 1\}$ used to estimate the CHSH-violation, with $x^*=0$ being also used by Alice to distil the key.
 Although the construction of the CC attack may be performed for any given correlation, it must include all the steps conducted within the protocol being considered, in particular, also the binning procedure.

 In what follows, we assume the typical choice of binning~\cite{WAP20,brown_device-independent_2021,HST+20,TLR20}, i.e.~the \emph{deterministic} assignment of all the 'no-clicks' $\varnothing$ to one of `proper' outcomes, say $0$, by each party.
-Nonetheless, within \nameref{sec:Appendices} we consider other binning strategies, which in combination with any preprocessing applied by Alice on her outcome for $x^*=0$, i.e.~$p_{A'|A}$ in \eqnref{eq:oneway_rate}, correspond to just instances of stochastic maps that may be further optimised over to determine a preprocessing-independent upper bound on the one-way key rate.
+Nonetheless, within \nameref{sec:Appendices} we consider the option of not binning at all, as well as other binning strategies, which in combination with any preprocessing applied by Alice on her outcome for $x^*=0$, i.e.~$p_{A'|A}$ in \eqnref{eq:oneway_rate}, correspond to just instances of stochastic maps that may be further optimised over to determine a preprocessing-independent upper bound on the one-way key rate.

-\subsubsection{Generating the observed non-local correlations}
+\subsubsection{Generating the observed non-local correlations.}

 Here, we study a family of protocols inspired by the original CHSH construction and adopt the convention of~\cite{WAP20}, in which the ideal correlation $\qAB(a, b|x, y)$ available to the parties should be understood as the one obtained by them when sharing a \emph{partially entangled state} of two qubits: